 Noah Whiteman

-I am the head of the lab and Professor of Integrative Biology (50%) and of Molecular & Cell Biology (50%).
-I am also Director of the Essig Entomology Museum, which houses ~5 million arthropod specimens, and have affiliations with the Helen Wills Neuroscience Institute, University and Jepson Herbaria, Museum of Vertebrate Zoology, Center for Computational Biology and I am co-Director of the Genetic Dissection of Cells and Organisms NIH T32 predoctoral training grant.
+I am the head of the lab and Professor of Molecular & Cell Biology with a courtesy appointment in Integrative Biology.
+I am also co-Director of the Genetic Dissection of Cells and Organisms NIH T32 predoctoral training grant.

-The systems I have studied lately all involve plant-herbivore, host-parasite, host-parasitoid, and plant-pollinator.
-I have always studied how species interactions drive co-evolution–from when I was an undergraduate working on character displacement in Polistes spp. social wasps, to when I was a M.S. student studying how aquatic plants influence biodiversity of water beetles, to when I was a Ph.D. student studying co-evolution between birds and their parasites in the Galápagos Islands, to when I was a postdoctoral fellow studying an herbivorous drosophilid fly, Scaptomyza flava, that attacks the genetic model plant Arabidopsis thaliana
+The systems I have studied lately all involve plant-herbivore, host-parasite, host-parasitoid, and plant-pollinator interactions.
+I have studied an eclectic group of species, but all projects have focused on how biotic interactions drive co-evolution: as an undergraduate working on character displacement in social wasps, as a M.S. student studying how aquatic plants influence biodiversity of water beetles, as a Ph.D. student studying co-evolution between birds and their parasites in the Galápagos Islands, as a postdoctoral fellow studying an herbivorous drosophilid fly, Scaptomyza flava, that attacks the genetic model plant Arabidopsis thaliana.

-Since that experience as a postdoc with Naomi Pierce and Fred Ausubel at Harvard and Massachusetts General Hospital in 2007, I’ve been using the ScaptomyzaArabidopsis system as a model for understanding the molecular basis of plant-heribivore interactions and evolution of herbivory (one example on the morphological side, one example on the chemosensory side, one example on the physiological side, and an example on the genomics side).
+Since that experience as a postdoc with Naomi Pierce and Fred Ausubel at Harvard and Massachusetts General Hospital in 2007, I’ve been using the Scaptomyza–Arabidopsis system as a model for understanding the molecular basis of plant-heribivore interactions and evolution of herbivory (one example on the morphological side, one example on the chemosensory side, one example on the physiological side, and an example on the genomics side).
 Working with drosophilid flies eventually led us to use the model Drosophila melanogaster as a heterologous system for exploring the molecular genetic basis of adaptations across insects that have arisen from interactions with host plants, bacteria, and parasitoids.
+I was honored to have been recognized for these research contributions that I led through the Genetics Society of America Medal in 2025.

 Postdocs and Research associates